Redskins fire general manager Scot McCloughan

 In the opening hours of free agency, Washington signed defensive tackle Terrell McClain and safety D.J.
 Swearinger to multiyear contracts.
 The Redskins lost receiver DeSean Jackson and defensive end Chris Baker to the Tampa Bay Buccaneers and receiver Pierre Garcon to the San Francisco 49ers.

-After the Redskins extended coach Jay Gruden's contract Monday, quarterback Kirk Cousins remains in limbo.
+After the Redskins extended Gruden's contract Monday, quarterback Kirk Cousins remains in limbo.
 They placed the franchise tag on Cousins for a second consecutive season while buzz circulates about a trade or a long-term contract.

 McClain said in a phone interview that the team's uncertainty on and off the field did not make him hesitant to sign for $21 million over four years.